-During fiscal year 2017, we borrowed a revolving loan of \$27.5 million and repaid a term loan of \$18.1 million under our syndicated senior credit facility agreement ("Facility Agreement").
-As a result, as of June 30, 2017, we had a long-term borrowing of \$36.4 million and short-term borrowing of \$34.0 million under our Facility Agreement.
-To better manage our cash on hand, we also held investments in short-term marketable securities of \$151.5 million as of June 30, 2017.
+During fiscal year 2018, we refinanced all existing term and revolving loans under our credit facility agreement ("Facility Agreement") into a \$65.0 million term loan that matures on June 4, 2023.
+As of June 29, 2018, we had a term loan borrowing of \$64.2 million and no revolving loans outstanding under our Facility Agreement.
+We anticipate that our internally generated working capital, along with our cash and cash equivalents will be adequate to repay this obligation.
+To better manage our cash on hand, we also held investments in short-term marketable securities of \$174.3 million as of June 29, 2018.

-We believe that our current cash, cash equivalents, marketable securities, cash flow from operations, and funds available through our credit facility will be sufficient to meet our working capital and capital expenditure needs for the next 12 months.
+We believe that our current cash, cash equivalents, marketable securities, cash flow from operations, and funds available through our credit facility will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months, subsequent to the filing of this annual report.
 Our ability to sustain our working capital position is subject to a number of risks that we discuss in Item 1A of this Annual Report on Form 10-K.